Brewers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

+- The Brewers have been chosen as underdogs in 13 games this year and have walked away with the win eight times (61.5%) in those games.

+- Milwaukee has entered 12 games this season as the underdog by +100 or more and is 7-5 in those contests.

-- The implied moneyline probablility in this matchup gives the Brewers a 53.5% chance to win.
+- Bookmakers have implied with the moneyline set for this matchup that the Brewers have a 50% chance of pulling out a win.

-- Milwaukee has played in 34 games with an over/under set, and have combined with its opponents to go over the total 15 times (15-18-1).
+- Milwaukee's games have gone over the total in 16 of its 35 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.